bbaassssiiee/lunchbox/workshop/lesson-10/README.txt

 # TODO 2.
 Login to 'control', cd to 'project' and run 'site.yml'
 # TODO 3.
 Focus on one important aspect to improve the setup.
 Write a plan.

-# TIP: Follow the recommended directory layout:
+# TIP: In your projects follow the recommended directory layout:

 ansible.cfg            # parameters that affect running ansible inventory/             # an inventory defines an environment